-If a Raritan DPX3-ENVHUB4 sensor hub is involved, the hub port information is also indicated for DX2 and DX.
+• If a Raritan DPX3-ENVHUB4 sensor hub is involved, the hub port information is also indicated for DX2, DX, DPX2 and DPX3 series, but NOT indicated for DPX series.

 For example, Hub Port 3.

 If a sensor/actuator contains channels, such as a contact closure sensor or dry contact actuator, the channel information is included in the position information.